emilydunenfeld/Datadog-Takehome/README.md

 Datadog-metrics is a useful library for sending metrics to Datadog via Datadog’s HTTP API.

 ## Benefits
 This library is easy to use, one benefit is that you do not need to set up the Datadog Agent to use datadog-metrics.
-It also solves the problem of slowed down apps performance when using the HTTP API by locally buffering the metrics and regularly sending them to Datadog in batches.
+It also solves the problem of slowed down app performance when using the HTTP API.
+It does this by by locally buffering the metrics and regularly sending them to Datadog in batches.
 By doing so, it ensures that the performance of your app remains unaffected while still providing you with the benefits of utilizing Datadog's powerful metric collection capabilities.

 ## Setting Up
 #### Pre-Requisites